Call Us Today On: 0330 808 1074

 Q: Do I need to apply for both primary and secondary home improvements all at the same time?

-When it comes to applying for the primary measures, you need to do that first.
+When applying for the primary measures, you need to do that first.
 However, it is heavily recommended that you apply for both simultaneously.
-You can go back and apply for your secondary home improvements at a different point.
+You can apply for your secondary home improvements at a different point.

 Q: Can I use multiple installers and tradespeople for different home improvements?

-When it comes to using multiple different installers for home improvements made with the grant.
-You can use different people for each part of the process.
+When using multiple installers for home improvements made with the grant, you can use different people for each part of the process.
 You will only need to do one application form.

-But if you’re going to use different people for each measure, you will need to provide different quotes.
+But if you use different people for each measure, you will need to provide different quotes.
 It is worth noting that you will be given a separate voucher for each improvement anyway.

 Q: Can the installer ask me for a deposit before starting work?

-According to official government guidelines on the subject, anyone who is performing the home improvement can ask for a deposit under the scheme.
+According to official government guidelines, anyone performing the home improvement can ask for a deposit under the scheme.

-However, the cost of the deposit can’t be higher than their usual rates, for example, 20%.
+However, the deposit cost can’t be higher than their usual rates, for example, 20%.
 The costs can’t be higher than your contribution to the improvements either.

-Furthermore, if you do ask for the £10,000 funding.
-You can’t be charged for a deposit unless you’re going to be paying for improvements, which are more than £10,000.
+Furthermore, if you do ask for the £10,000 funding, you can’t be charged for a deposit unless you’re paying for improvements, which are more than £10,000.